luddites-me/docker-tools/docs/magento.md

 ### Debugging

 To enable `Xdebug`, you need to define the `XDEBUG_CONFIG` environment variable.
-`Xdebug` needs to know the address of the docker host in order to connect
+`Xdebug` needs to know the address of the docker host in order to connect; if you're running on linux, you can get the IP with `docker network inspect`:

 ```bash
 cd "${NS8_SRC}/protect-tools-docker/magento"